-Modern Insurance Core Platforms - Smarter, Faster, Better?
+Modern Insurance Core Systems - Smarter, Faster, Better?

 The change in outlook in modern legacy vs modern digital core platforms

-Most insurance platforms are product-driven but insurers are now changing their business models and centering them around the customer.
+Most insurance core systems are product-driven but insurers are now changing their business models and centering them around the customer.
 This shift is explained by the fact that 84% of customers say that the experience their insurer provides is as important as their products (SalesForce's State of the Connected Customer Report).
 In fact, 90% of insurers have a C-suite position to ensure a customer-centric experience.
-The truly modern core insurance platforms will provide the right foundation to build such a digital insurance ecosystem.
+The truly modern insurance core systems will provide the right foundation to build such a digital insurance ecosystem.

 90% of insurers have a C-suite position to ensure a customer-centric experience.